gaibo/shallot-routing/README.md

     - Each node only knows the previous and next nodes in the route.

 3. **Layered Encryption**:
-    - The sender encrypts the message in multiple layers, one for each node in the path.
+    - The original requester (sender) encrypts the message in multiple layers, one for each node in the path.
     - Each node decrypts its layer to reveal the next hop.

 4. **Requests and Responses**:
     - Communication is done through request-response pairs:
-        - **Request**: A sender creates a routing cycle and sends an encrypted message.
+        - **Request**: An **"originator"** requester (e.g. Alice) creates a routing cycle and sends the Shallot-encrypted message.
-        - **Response**: The receiver processes the request and sends the response back through the same path.
+        - **Response**: The ultimate **"recipient"** responder (intended by Alice, e.g. Bob) eventually receives and processes the request, then sends that response back *along the rest of the routing cycle* as encoded by the originator in the Shallot-header.

 ---